zpax/myzpax-messaging/docs/response-message/login_status.md

 # `login_status` Response Message

-The `login_status` message is sent by **myzPAX** in response to a login status request.
-It indicates whether the user is currently authenticated.
+The login_status message is sent by **myzPAX** in response to a login_status request.
+It returns the authenticated user's ID if they are logged in; otherwise, it responds with null

 ## Message Type